CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 and computes for each type of measurement the average value.

-- `pmon_ev.sh`: Takes the output of captured performance events from cache_eng, keeps only the socket/system sums, and structures the output to aid in analysis.
+- `pmon_ev.sh`: Takes the output of captured performance events from cache_eng, keeps only the socket/system sums, and improves the structure of the output, to aid in analysis.
 Optionally receives a command line parameter, instructing to only show the events whose counts exceed its value -- e.g. `$ pmon_ev.sh 100`.

 ## Miscellaneous